ljq/jackliu-golang-notes/EN/channel/channel-1.md

 * 9. Use chan struct {} as signal channel
 Scenes
-Use channels to pass signals instead of data
+Use channel to pass signals instead of data

 When there is no data to pass, pass an empty struct